hvoecking/media-scraper/README.md

-Media Scraper
+Tagesschau Downloader
 =============

-Python script for playing all media on tagesschau.de with a single click
+Python script for playing and downloading all media on tagesschau.de with a single click.

 I always imagined how nice it would be, if I got up and only needed a single click to enjoy my news during breakfast.
-Well the time has come that my dream came true.
-If you want, feel free to join me :)
+And finally I came around to do it.

 Installation
 ============

 You might need to download urllib, cookielib and/or BeautifulSoup.
 You can do this with easy_install and pip.

-Run
-===

-Run this code with python3, the media-scraper-p2.py file is built for python2
-- currently only tested on Linux

 Download
 ========